rohitmungre/homelab/git.md

-## Setup for keeping a GitHub profile and a Bitbucket profile side-by-side in your WSL environment:
+## Setup for keeping a GitHub profile and a Azure devops profile side-by-side in your WSL environment:

 ---